-Dr Tristram Hunt, director of the Victoria and Albert museum, will be the Guest Speaker at the James White Lecture 2017 on the 30 November 2017, at Dublin Castle.
-Further information and online bookings will be available from the 30 October 2017, with priority booking for IMA/ICOM members from early October 2017.
+Dr Tristram Hunt, director of the Victoria and Albert museum, will give the James White Lecture 2017 on the 30 November 2017 at Dublin Castle, under the title Embracing the Past, Preserving the Future.

 Dr Tristram Hunt became Director of the Victoria and Albert museum in February 2017.
 Formerly the Member of Parliament for Stoke-on-Trent Central, he served as the Labour Party's Shadow Secretary of State for Education.